Buying and selling property in Spain – conveyancing procedure – why you should use a property lawyer?

 Check the utility providers

 Your lawyer will contact the utility providers to obtain the receipts from the seller.
 In the case of debts – which have to be covered by the new buyer – your lawyer may negotiate lower purchase price.
-He will also negotiate the best deal for you and advice whether to sustain the current conditions with utility providers or contract the new ones.
+He or she will also negotiate the best deal for you and advice whether to sustain the current conditions with utility providers or contract the new ones.

 CALCULATING COSTS: FEES, TAXES AND OTHER EXPENSES

 In order to check whether the property fits within your budget, it is recommendable to contact a professional.
 The lawyer will provide an estimate of all the costs involved in buying your Spanish property.
 Apart from the purchase price, there are associated acquisition costs including notary and registry fees, stamp duty, legal and administration expenses, bank fees and taxes.
 If you need a mortgage to finance your property, the lawyer will also help you to acquire it.
 Due to the fact that debts are attached to the property rather than the owner, the property may have a mortgage already and will take over the responsibility to pay it off.
-Your lawyer can also obtain an information about the current utility bills amount to calculate an approximate amount of money you will need to pay for using the property.
+Your lawyer can also obtain information about the current utility bills amount to calculate an approximate amount of money you will need to pay for using the property.
 Once you own the property, you will need to furnish it – costs of furniture as well as repairs and building maintenance should also be taken into account.

 NEGOTIATING THE PURCHASE PRICE AND CONDITIONS

 Agreeing on a purchase price is one of the most complicated parts of buying your property.
-Especially, when the property is located in a different country and language.
+Especially, when the property is located in a different country where another language is spoken.
 The best solution to negotiate the best price is to allow the lawyer to take care of communication.
 Established budget, your urgency and seller’s willingness to sell are the most important factors which will be taken into account.
 Due diligence performed by the lawyer may bring to light issues affecting the property and it may influence the final price.
 Negotiations do not include only the purchase price but also the method of payments, furniture, discussion who will pay the taxes, completion day.
 The lawyer will help you to negotiate the best conditions which will be favourable for you and your budget.

 RESERVATION CONTRACT AND DEPOSIT